 - Position Description for the job you are applying for; and

-- Guidelines for applying for a job at CMY
+- Guidelines for applying for a job with CMY

 CMY takes Child Safety seriously and shortlisted candidates are subject to child safety screening and assessment against child safety standards as part of our thorough recruitment process.